Frequently Asked Questions

 How do I prepare my ChefSteel for the first bake?

 Included in your package will be a piece of paper explaining how to prepare your steel for the very first bake.
 In Hungary we have prepared your ChefSteel by cleaning it and pre-seasoning it with natural oils.
 This seasoning will give the ChefSteel its rust-resistant and non-stick surface, but first you need to ‘burn’ it into the surface of the steel by placing it in the oven at 200-250C for around 90 minutes.
 This is your absolute first step!
+If you have lost the paper, or need a refresher, please send us an email and we will send you the document!

 Is ChefSteel a food safe material and does it comply with EU laws?